-The first problem for companies looking to become more customer-centric is to understand their customer’s problems.
+The first problem for companies looking to become more customer-centric is trying to understand their customer’s problems.
 Pain points are top-level issues that customers are aware of and are negatively affected by.

-– Identify the key pain points associated to your company: This will help you create a solution that directly addresses your customer’s problems.
+Identify the key pain points associated to your company - this will help you create a solution that directly addresses your customer’s problems.

 Although the airport in the study was able to identify key passenger pain points, they did not realise the value which passengers placed on each.
-Making changes according to what the airport believed would work wanted ran the risk of missing the point.
+Making changes according to what the airport believed would work ran the risk of missing the point.

 Taking the time to ask passengers how they felt led to a clear understanding and resulted in a better experience.
 This approach proved so popular that it has since been replicated in some UK airports.

 Behavioural data is primary data resulting from customer actions.
-This type of data allows you to understand how your customers interact with your system.
+This type of data allows you to understand how your customers interact with your product.
 Building up a picture from all of your customer behavioural data can give you a rich data-set.